peterbe/go-bun-compare/README.md

 compiled language like Go to make a light web server.
 With Bun, it's fast enough.
 And in terms of memory, it's *not* a hog.

+## Bonus - Compiled vs not compiled

+In the above-mentioned benchmark, it creates a single executable binary, that is then started and benchmark run against.
+What if you don't bother?
+Does it make a difference to the raw performance?

+### `bun run index.ts` vs. `./bun-run`

+- `bun run index.ts` - 81811.8460 requests/sec
+- `./bun-run` - 84457.0669 requests/sec

+Ran it a bunch of times, back and forth, and noticed that numbers settled.
+*Conclusion:* the executable binary runs ~3% faster.

+### `go run run.go` vs. `./run`

+- `go run run.go` - 67251.3725 requests/sec
+- `./run` - 67702.8723 requests/sec

+Ran it a bunch of times, back and forth, and noticed that numbers settled.
+*Conclusion:* the executable binary runs no faster.

 ## Bonus - Python